 In his 9th season at NMF, John is the crew leader and drip irrigation adviser.
 His 13th season on organic vegetable farms, he started his apprenticeship in farming in CT, at Guy's Eco-Garden and at Fort Hill Farm, before moving to the Charlottesville, VA, area to manage Roundabout Farm.
 John has two little girls, ages 8 and 10, and a newborn little boy and enjoys hanging out with them at work and at home.
 He loves cooking for his kids and encouraging them to eat non "kid foods," including tempeh, kale, and buffalo ribs.
 He tends perennial crops at home, and has successfully produced a handful of figs from an indoor tree.

 Dean is the Field Manager and Shop Manager.
-He is in his forth season at NMF.
+He is in his fourth season at NMF.
 He first got his hands in the dirt growing up in rural Lancaster County and working on his grandfather’s farm.
 He worked city jobs for a couple of years, but is now back on the farm.
 His journey began with community gardens and WWOOFing, and then became an apprentice at Edible Earth Farm in Tionesta, PA.
 Finally, he's arrived here at New Morning Farm.
 He manages Corn and Potatoes, our lovely Chickens, cultivating, cover crops, and equipment maintenance.
 When Dean isn’t farming he enjoys cooking, eating, raising sheep and chickens, and carving wooden spoons and bowls.